LucasCoppens/SAPPHIRE_model_development/README.md

 ### SAPPHIRE model builder

 This repository contains python code that allows the user to develop neural network classifiers for promoter prediction.
 The code can be modified and tailored to one's needs using the information below.
+Execute the script train_CNN.py to create new models.

 #### Required input files
 A genbank file, a file with coordinates of transcription start sites (TSSs) and a file with coordinates of background sequences for training are required to use the script 'train_CNN.py'.
 Input should be formated like the examples found in the data folder.